Homotopy theory of curved operads and curved algebras: Koszul duality for curved operads

 \end{prop}

-\begin{proof} The natural map $E \to (E^*)^*$ is a filtered isomorphism since $E$ is finite-dimensional and by the definitions of the filtration on $E^*$.
+\begin{proof} The natural map $E \to (E^*)^*$ is an isomorphism since $E$ is finite-dimensional.
 Then it is direct to check the two computations. \end{proof}

+\begin{remark} We emphasize the fact that the complete filtration is not required to define the Koszul dual operad of a curved operad.
+The complete filtration is needed for the following two reasons: \begin{enumerate} \item to define the Koszul dual cooperad, \item to define a homotopical context. \end{enumerate} \end{remark}

-Moreover, under the condition that the operad $\Oo$ is Koszul, we will see in Theorem \ref{thm: qi for Koszul operad and PBW} a description of the elements in $\Ooa$ by means of the elements in the Koszul dual cooperad of the (uncurved) operad $\Gr \Oo$.
+We go back to the complete filtered setting.
+Under the condition that the operad $\Oo$ is Koszul, we will see in Theorem \ref{thm: qi for Koszul operad and PBW} a description of the elements in $\Ooa$ by means of the elements in the Koszul dual cooperad of the (uncurved) operad $\Gr \Oo$.
+This will give a way to precisely describe the elements in $\Ooa$.